WuTheFWasThat/vimflowy/docs/storage/Firebase.md

 and hit `Load Data Settings`.
 This should refresh the page automatically.
-Assuming configuration was correct and no errors occurred, you should now be using Firebase.
+Assuming configuration was correct and no errors occurred, you should now be using Firebase!

-To verify, check the settings menu again and you should see that the Firebase is already selected, and the settings already filled.

-#### Manual configuration (optional)
+#### Manual configuration (alternative, optional)

-NOTE: you can also manually configure in the Javascript console with the following code:
+Alternatively, you can manually configure from the Javascript console:

 ```
 var firebaseId = 'something-fiery-2222'
 var firebaseApiKey = 'some-key'